Infisical/k8-kms-plugin/README.md

     name: socket
 ```

-Consequently, update the `volumeMounts` section of the `spec.container` property so that it has the following:
+Consequently, update the `volumeMounts` section of the `spec.container` property so that it uses the volumes in the preceding step.
 ```yaml
     volumeMounts:
     ...